The Blog

 UPDATE!

 In February 2024 my former agency ceased operations.
-In May 2024, a casting director I’d booked the Autodesk gig with—Mary Callahan, of the aforementioned Brooke and Mary—emailed me and asked who I was auditioning with since A3 stopped operating.
+In May 2024, a casting director I’d booked the Autodesk gig with—Mary Callahan, of the aforementioned Brooke and Mary—emailed me and asked who I was auditioning with since A3 shut down.

 I said no one.

-The next day she sent an email introducing me to CESD.
+The next day she introduced me to CESD.
 Two weeks later I had a Zoom with Kirsten Walther and Maura Maloney, and the following week I had my first audition through them.

 Fancy Pants